lsysophia/impromptu-mixology/README.md

     create new database and run migration files in psql to create databases npm run dev
     go to localhost:3000 in your browser
+    register for a new user and start using the app!